 - Multiple trunks for numerous workplaces with identical calling networks for all users

-SIP Line vs. SIP Trunk
+Difference between SIP Line and SIP Trunk

 Consider it in terms of a tree stem against its branches: The fundamental comparison of a tree (trunk) with numerous branches (lines) ought to clarify the distinction between the two concepts.